Configuring and using rules for an MTA analysis

 7.3.
 Creating a custom Go rule

-You can create custom rules for Golang (Go) applications by referring to this example.
+You can create custom rules for Golang (Go) applications based on the following example.

 -